DesconBelgrade/Klimerko/README.md

 Once you’ve got all the components and tools ready, it’s time to begin the assembly process.

 ## 3D Case Preparation

+> In case you're not following this guide at a workshop:
+> You're still able to build this device if you don't have the 3D case.
+You'll just need to tinker and figure out how to place the device in a secure location away from rain/sun (but in an open space so it can detect pollution properly)

 Depending on your use case, you can use either the flat stand or the wall-mounted holder.
 If you wish to wall-mount the device, use 2 screws to mount the holder to a wall.
 You’ll be able to easily attach and detach the device from the wall.